The data warehouse landscape has evolved dramatically, with the global market projected to reach $63.9 billion by 2032.

 However, its usage-based pricing and specialized design can be limiting: businesses with constant heavy workloads may face high costs and must contend with Snowflake’s focus on structured data and cloud-only deployment.
 As a result, many B2B SaaS companies look to Snowflake alternatives — other cloud data platforms or all-in-one data stacks that offer different trade-offs.

-Snowflake transformed cloud data warehousing with its innovative architecture, many organizations are discovering significant challenges:
+Snowflake transformed cloud data warehousing with its innovative architecture, but many organizations are discovering significant challenges:

 - Complex setup and configuration requirements